 - Note: we are desperate for help in September.
 Please come down.
 We need the most help the last hours of the day.

-The Grant Avenue Street Reach Soup Kitchen (1600 Grant Street in Denver) serves over 800 people a hot meal every Monday and we need your help.
-We have been doing this for 20 years and are a 100% nondenominational, volunteer-run program.
+The Grant Avenue Street Reach Soup Kitchen (1600 Grant Street in Denver) serves 1,000 people a hot meal every Monday and we need your help.
+We have been doing this for 22 years and are a nondenominational, 100% volunteer-run program.

-Come for an hour, a few hours or the whole day.
-Come after work, or at lunch, come every week, or twice a year.
-We especially need help at the end of the day.
-If you can stay until “the bitter end” we truly appreciate it because this is when we are really shorthanded, but anytime you can come is still helpful.
-You are advised not to wear your Sunday best.
-Just show up to help.
+Come for an hour, a few hours, or the whole day.
+Come after work, at lunch, every week, or twice a year.
+You can just show up to help.
+(You are advised not to wear your Sunday best.)

 Please help the less fortunate and feel really good about yourself.

 Peace and Love,

 Kathleen Gomendi & Ian Saunders, Directors

 We work out of the basement of St. Paul’s Church.
 When you arrive, you can go to the kitchen and ask someone in an apron what needs to be done.
 You could ask for Ian or Kathleen who run the kitchen, but anyone can help.
 Everyone is super-nice.